Home > Digital technologies > Development > Front-end developer: what skills will be essential in 2021?

 Angular, React or Vue.js?

-The challenges of the web developer strictly speaking
+The challenges facing web developers strictly speaking

 Mobile front end